-RBC Investor Services Bank S.A. has also been appointed by the Management Company as Registrar.
+RBC Investor Services Bank S.A. has also been appointed by the Management Company as Registrar to the Company.

 In its capacity as Registrar, RBC Investor Services Bank S.A. is responsible for processing the issue, switching and Redemption of Shares and maintaining the register of Shareholders.